SanKolisetty/AI-Image-Classifier/README.md

 # Installation
 [(Back to top)](#table-of-contents)

-> **Note**: For longer README files, I usually add a "Back to top" buttton as shown above.
-It makes it easy to navigate.

 This is where your installation instructions go.

 You can add snippets here that your readers can copy-paste with click: